stadium-software/howto-date-formatting/README.md

 ### Display

-Dates can be converted in the Mapping Editor before they are displayed in a DataGrid.
+In the Mapping Editor dates can be manipulated before they are displayed in a DataGrid.

 ![](images/MappingEditor.png)